accelero-cloud/appkernel/docs/services.rst

 * PATCH: to add or remove selected properties from an existing model instance;
 * DELETE: to delete an existing model instance;

-The url path is the lowercase class-name by convention (possibly prefixed with the `url_base` segment.
+The path is automatically created from the class-name by convention.

 Examples: ::

     kernel.register(User)

-Will expose the User model under: `http://localhost/user`.
+This will expose the User model under: `http://localhost/user`.

 The user with ID 12345678912 will be accessible at: `http://localhost/user/12345678912`

 In case you would like to use a path prefix (eg. for verioning the API) you can register the model with a `url_base` segment: ::

     kernel.register(User, url_base='/api/v1/')

-In this case the Use model is available at `http://localhost/api/v1/user` and `http://localhost/api/v1/user/12345678912` respectively.
+In this case the User model is available at `http://localhost/api/v1/user` and `http://localhost/api/v1/user/12345678912` respectively.

 Let's check out one example with `curls -X get http://localhost/api/v1/user/U9dbd7a25-8059-4005-8067-09093d9e4b06`::

     {